ZeusLN/zeus/README.md

 2. if using your phone,
 [enable Developer mode and USB Debugging](https://developer.android.com/studio/debug/dev-options) , then make sure it is connected to your computer by running `adb devices`
-3. install node dependencies with `npm i`
+3. install node dependencies with `yarn`
-    1. if you encounter errors with this step involving conflicting react native dependencies, use the legacy peer dependencies option `npm i --legacy-peer-deps`
-4. install Lightning Node Connect's libraries with `npm run install-lnc`
+4. install Lightning Node Connect's libraries with `yarn run install-lnc`
 5. open up your Android simulator or connect your phone and run `npx react-native start`
 6. open a new tab and run `npx react-native run-android`

 ### iOS
 1. install and setup react-native and its related dependencies under **"Building Projects with Native Code"** on [react-native's Getting Started page](https://reactnative.dev/docs/environment-setup)
-2. install node dependencies with `npm i`
+2. install node dependencies with `yarn`
-    1. if you encounter errors with this step involving conflicting react native dependencies, use the legacy peer dependencies option `npm i --legacy-peer-deps`
 3. `cd ios && pod install`
 4. open `ios/zeus.xcworkspace` in Xcode and hit Run.
 NOTE: if you're using an M1 mac, you may need to right click Xcode > get info > check `Open using Rosetta` before opening `zeus.xcworkspace`.